Bonanza: Costumes

 It was not unusual for Little Joe Cartwright and Candy Canaday to appear shirtless in various scenes involving manual labor.

-The horse saddles used by the Bonanza cast were made by the Bona Allen company of Buford, Georgia.
+The horse saddles used by the Bonanza cast were made by the Bona Allen Company of Buford, Georgia.

 Hair styles

 In 1968, Blocker began wearing a toupee on the series, as he was approaching age 40 and his hair loss was becoming more evident.
-He joined the ranks of his fellow co-stars Roberts and Greene, both of whom had begun the series with hairpieces (Greene wore his modest frontal piece in private life too, whereas Roberts preferred not wearing his, even to rehearsals/blocking).
+He joined the ranks of his fellow co-stars Roberts and Greene, both of whom had begun the series with hairpieces.
+(Greene wore his modest frontal piece in private life too, whereas Roberts preferred not wearing his, even to rehearsals/blocking.)
 Landon was the only original cast member who was wig-free throughout the series, as even Sen Yung wore an attached rattail- queue.

-Theme song
+Music

 Bonanza features a memorable theme song by Jay Livingston and Ray Evans that was orchestrated by David Rose and arranged by Billy May for the television series.
 Members of the Western Writers of America chose it as one of the Top 100 Western songs of all time.

 The Bonanza theme song opens with a blazing Ponderosa map and saddlebound Cartwrights.
 The melodic intro, emulating galloping horses, is one of the most recognized television scores.
 Variations of the theme were used for 12 seasons on the series.
 Although there were two official sets of lyrics (some country-western singers, avoiding royalties, substituted the copyright renditions with their own words), the series simply used an instrumental theme.
-Three of the cast members bellowed-out the original lyrics, unaccompanied, at the close of the pilot (Pernell Roberts, the sole professional singer of the quartet, abstained and untethered the horse reins).
+Three of the cast members bellowed out the original lyrics, unaccompanied, at the close of the pilot (Pernell Roberts, the sole professional singer of the quartet, abstained and untethered the horse reins).
 Before the pilot aired (on September 12, 1959), the song sequence, deemed too campy, was edited out of the scene and instead the Cartwrights headed back to the ranch whooping and howling.
-In a 1964 song, the Livingston-Evans lyrics were revised by Lorne Greene with a more familial emphasis, "on this land we put our brand, Cartwright is the name, fortune smiled the day we filed the Ponderosa claim" ("Bonanza", Bear Family Boxed set, Disc #2).
-In 1968, a slightly revamped horn and percussion-heavy arrangement of the original score introduced the series- which was used until 1970.
+In a 1964 song, the Livingston-Evans lyrics were revised by Lorne Greene with a more familial emphasis, "on this land we put our brand, Cartwright is the name, fortune smiled the day we filed the Ponderosa claim".

+In 1968, a slightly revamped horn and percussion-heavy arrangement of the original score introduced the series, which was used until 1970.
 A new theme song, called "The Big Bonanza" was written in 1970 by episode scorer David Rose, and was used from 1970 to 1972.
 Action-shot pictorials of the cast replaced the galloping trio with the order of the actors rotating from episode to episode, resulting in Blocker or Landon often getting top billing over Greene.
 Finally, a faster rendition of the original music returned for the 14th and final season, along with action shots of the cast (sans Dan Blocker, who had died by this point).